About Applecart Arts

-We at Applecart believe that stories are potent and have the power to change, challenge and strengthen communities.
+We at Applecart Arts believe that stories are potent and have the power to challenge, change and strengthen communities.

 We work with a wide range of artistic disciplines – creating original music, film, visual art and drama.
 We combine this with our long-standing commitment to community engagement and a pursuit of artistic excellence.